mug896/llvm-bash-completion/README.md

 This is a bash completion function for the following commands. these commands can be installed in Ubuntu 22.10 using

-> bash# apt install llvm clang lld clang-format clangd
+> bash# apt install llvm clang lld clang-format clang-tidy clangd

 `llc` `lli` `opt` `bugpoint` `dsymutil` `obj2yaml` `yaml2obj` `sanstats` `verify-uselistorder` `llvm-addr2line` `llvm-ar` `llvm-as`